whirvis/ketill/README.md

 ### 🔖 Summary

 Ketill provides dynamic device I/O for Java.
 Created from code originally written for the [Ardenus Engine](https://github.com/whirvis/ardenus-engine), it is intended for use in [game development](https://youtu.be/zCmMuOXr-Nk).
 However, other use cases are supported.
-Ketill provides an avenue to provide universal definitions for I/O devices (such as Keyboards, Mice, XBOX controllers, etc.) while keeping implementation details separate.
+Ketill paves an avenue to supply universal definitions for I/O devices (such as Keyboards, Mice, XBOX controllers, etc.) while keeping implementation details separate.

 ### 📓 History